tef/remarkable/README.txt

 	i.e similar to how RST/GFM works.

 	Why ::?
-I'm copying it from Restructured Text.
+I'm copying it from ReStructuredText.

 Rule 5: Markup arguments have two forms: Positional and named